andremilke/deflate64/README.md

 # deflate64
 Deflate64 - Decripting Base 64 strings, decompress content

 Some sploits are a collection of Microsoft Powershell modules that can be used to penetrate systems.
-The majority of this is made with encrypt strings in 64 and after that compressed in deflate format.
+The majority of it is made with encoded strings in base 64 and after that compressed in deflate format.
-This program decrypt base 64 strings and decompress them, allowed you to do a reverse engineering and understood the code.
+This program decode base 64 strings and decompress them, allowing you to do a reverse engineering to understand what the code does.

 Deflate64 works out of the box with Python version '''3.x.x''' on any platform.